Nandarhline/BayesianNN/README.md

-# BayesianNN
-Farm-wide virtual load monitoring for offshore wind structures via Bayesian neural networks
+# Farm-wide virtual load monitoring for offshore wind structures via Bayesian neural networks

 ## Tutorial
 You can practice through a simple example provided in a tutorial.
 Please access via Binder and enjoy!